Squawkykaka/nixos-config-betterer/README.md

 - [x] fix somewhat laggy boot time
 - [ ] remove some caches so that download time is reduced.
 - [ ]
+- [ ] setup mpv for audio playing.